What we are doing

 How we are doing it

 The Grade-1-athon invites accomplished musicians of at least Grade 8 standard and at least 18 years old to get sponsored to rediscover what it is like to be a novice, to take the first steps on a new instrument, to face the first examination.
 Given only one group lesson on Sunday July 9th, on a completely unfamiliar instrument, the participants have a few weeks before they all face their Trinity College London Grade 1 exam on Sunday September 10th.
 And then, on the same evening, they will perform in an orchestral concert in their respective city.
 This will have some audience members running for cover, others howling with laughter, and yet others, admiring the stoicism and tenacity of the entrants.
 Music for the concerts will be especially commissioned for the occasion and will be written to show off (or show up) the various sections of the novice orchestra.
-Tickets are now on sale!
+Tickets are now on sale for the Grand Finale concert in OXFORD and CAMBRIDGE.
+Please invite all your friends and relations!

 The Note Race